Tuffy Nabors

 Roland Richard "Tuffy" Nabors (July 22, 1924 - December 3, 1999) was an American professional football player who played at the linebacker and center positions.
 He played college football for Texas Tech and professional football for the New York Yankees.

-Early years
+Early life

 Nabors was born in 1924 in Meadow, Texas.
 He attended Lubbock High School.
 He played for the Lubbock High football team in 1939, 1940, and 194, and also received varsity letters in basketball and track.

 College football and military service

 Nabors played college football at Texas Tech in 1942, 1946, and 1947.
 He received numerous accolades for his college football career, including the following: